joelwetzel/Hubitat-AudioVideo/README.md

 My plugin ONLY looks for - and registers with HomeKit - Hubitat devices with the MediaInputSource capability.
 It translates it into an appropriate accessory type in HomeKit.
 In HomeKit, the accessory has a category of TELEVISION, and has 3 services:  Television, InputSource, and Switch.
 In the HomeApp, this renders it as a screen with a power button and an input selector.

 Extra installation step:  Television devices have to be published as an "external accessory" in homebridge.
 This means they won't be included by default when adding the HomeBridge to your Home app.
 The television device has to be added separately.

-This is documented here: TODO
+TODO: Link to the documentation for how to add an external accessory.

 Issue:  The Home.app on iPhone has a UI bug involving television pickers.
 Sometimes, when you turn the power on, the input selector becomes deactivated, and if you oscillate power on and off, the input selector's activation status will always be the opposite of what it should be.
 Therefore, I don't really use it directly.
 I use the Scenes to control everything.